fluentform/fluentform/README.md

 * **Job Listing Form Form** - Get application and uploaded a resume from online applicants.
 * **Website Feedback Form** - To make effective for your site users, you may get the feedback and suggestions using this sample form.
 * **Comment & Rating Form** - Get user ratings and feedback instantly.
 * **User Registration Form (pro)** - Create user and make automatic login as part of the form submission process.
+Fluent Forms made WordPress user registration easy.
 * **Donation Form (pro)** - Let your users input the donation amount and donate via paypal, Stripe, RazorPay and Mollie as a form submission process.
-* **Payment Form (pro)** - You can easily process payments using Fluent Forms.
-PayPal, Stripe, RazorPay and Mollie available as payment methods.
+* **Payment Form (pro)** - You can easily create online order forms and process payments via PayPal, Stripe, RazorPay, Paystack, Mollie and offline payment methods.
 * **Subscription Payments (pro)** - Accept and Manage subscription payments easily with Fluent Forms Pro.

 ==Pro Integrations ==